Thank you for interest in our flagship program. We are proud to host our tenth annual Summer Documentary Program this coming summer.

 Tuition & Academic Credit

-Program tuition is $1,850.
+Program tuition is $2,250.
 This covers instructor and staff costs, camera expenses, classroom materials, and food and lodging during the first week at “camp.”
-In the past, students have been able to arrange academic credit through Portland State University, or through an independent study setup at their home-university.
+Students may choose to arrange academic credit through an independent study setup at their home-university.

 We try to keep our tuition as low as possible, but we also provide a limited number of scholarships for students.
 Once accepted, a student may apply for a a scholarship, which is awarded as a tuition-offset.
 We consider all requests based on a student’s current financial aid package, and on his/her specific request.
 We try to best accommodate all requests.